New York Bullying, Harassment, and Discrimination Lawyers

 Civil litigation can be complicated, especially when it involves a school or school district.
 That’s why it is imperative to secure proper legal representation.
 Having an attorney in your corner who will defend your rights and advocate for your best interests can significantly benefit your case.
 A seasoned bullying and harassment attorney can help you navigate through the court process and provide sound legal advice along the way.

 Is your child a victim of bullying or harassment that occurred in school?
-If so, contact the New York attorneys at Hach & Rose, LLP right away to discuss your case and review your options.
+If so, contact the New York attorneys at Hach Rose Schirripa & Cheverie LLP right away to discuss your case and review your options.
 You deserve a chance to hold the institution that failed to protect your child accountable for its failure to address the issue at hand.

 If you choose to hire us, our attorneys will conduct a thorough investigation into the accident, gather evidence to bolster your case, identify the liable party or parties, estimate the full extent of the losses you incurred, and aggressively pursue the compensation you are entitled to.
 Our team will work tirelessly to seek justice for your child and family.